The Department for International Tax Cooperation (DITC) has extended the reporting deadline for the 2019 CRS Compliance Form to 15 September 2021.

 The Chief Justice has made two practice directions to facilitate remote hearings.
 These remove restrictions on holding trials by video, remove the requirement for parties to attend the courtroom in person and enable greater use of paper only hearings.
 The practice direction also explains what has to be done to satisfy the need for hearings to take place in public when they are taking place entirely online.
 A recording must be made of the hearing and the recording must be placed on the Judicial Administration website.
 The Court of Appeal’s most recent session has been successfully held with the Justices of Appeal presiding from their homes in the UK.
 The Financial Services Division and other civil courts have carried on their business using technology to hold remote hearings at which there is no appearance in person.
 The Courts resumed all services and public attendance at the Court on 7 July 2020, subject to social distancing regulations and limitations on public gatherings.

-COVID-19 has been very successfully controlled in Cayman with, among other measures, an extensive testing and contact-tracing regime.
-There are currently only 45 known active cases of COVID-19 (all arriving travellers, isolated in government quarantine facilities or other approved form of isolation).
-As a result, restrictions for suppressing COVID-19 are now minimal and, aside from the tourism/travel/hospitality sector, life in the Cayman Islands has mostly returned to normal.
-Generally, permitted gatherings in public spaces are now limited to 500 persons.
+Covid-19 has been very successfully controlled in Cayman with, among other measures, an extensive testing and contact-tracing regime.
+There are currently only 29 known active cases of Covid-19 (all arriving travellers, isolated in government quarantine facilities or other approved form of isolation).
+As a result, restrictions for suppressing Covid-19 are now minimal and, aside from the tourism/travel/hospitality sector, life in the Cayman Islands has mostly returned to normal.
+Generally, permitted gatherings in indoor public spaces are now limited to 500 persons (and 1000 persons for outdoor gatherings).
 Social distancing is no longer mandated and face masks are now only mandatory where required by the Medical Officer of Health or by the owners or operators of certain facilities (e.g. health care or residential home care facilities and airports).
-Starting on 1 October 2020, the borders are being reopened cautiously, in phases, to protect these hard-earned gains.

-Repatriation flights continue to operate on an ad-hoc basis and the air bridge between the UK and the Cayman Islands remains open.
-The latter has now been replaced with regularly scheduled British Airways flights (currently, one flight per week).
-The Control of COVID-19 (No. 2) Regulations, 2020, established the monitoring regime applicable to those who, upon arrival in the Cayman Islands, choose isolation at home or another approved location over quarantine in a Government facility.
-Every person arriving in the Islands, will be required to complete a medical and travel questionnaire in respect of that person or his or her dependents and to undergo a medical examination if the customs and border control officer considers that a medical examination is necessary.
-By law, no one is permitted to visit or permit a person to visit a place or facility of quarantine or isolation other than the Medical Officer of Health, a person designated by the Medical Officer of Health for the purposes of surveillance or management of a person in quarantine or isolation, or any person who has the written permission of the Medical Officer of Health or a person designated by the Medical Officer of Health.
+By law, no one is permitted to visit a place or facility of quarantine or isolation other than the Medical Officer of Health, a person designated by the Medical Officer of Health for the purposes of surveillance or management of a person in quarantine or isolation, or any person who has the written permission of the Medical Officer of Health or a person designated by the Medical Officer of Health.

 Currently, the only additional categories of persons (beyond Caymanians, permanent residents, work permit holders and their families) allowed to enter the Cayman Islands are homeowners, students holding a valid visa to study in the Islands and persons with close family ties to residents or work permit holders.
 Inbound travelers who are not Caymanian or Cayman Islands residents will be required to confirm that they (a) have a valid health insurance policy that includes coverage for COVID-19; or (b) understand the financial risks they are taking and that they have independent means to cover their medical costs.

-Currently, the Port Authority of the Cayman Islands will remain closed to cruise ships until some time next year.
+Currently, the Port Authority of the Cayman Islands will remain closed to cruise ships until further notice.

 7. GLOBAL CITIZEN PROGRAMME

-Government previously announced that it was drafting a “global citizen” programme that would allow foreigners to apply for permission to reside in the Cayman Islands for a limited period.
-On 16 October 2020, the Immigration (Transition) (Global Citizen Exemption) Regulations, 2020 were gazetted.
-They remain in effect until 30 November 2023 (unless extended to a later date by Cabinet).
-A person meeting the qualifications set out in the regulations may apply for the grant of a Global Citizen Certificate that would allow the successful applicant (and any dependent named in that certificate) to reside in the Cayman Islands for a period of up to 24 months under an exemption from the immigration and work permit requirements that would otherwise apply under Cayman’s immigration legislation.
+The Immigration (Transition) (Global Citizen Exemption) Regulations, 2020 provide that a person meeting certain qualifications may apply for the grant of a Global Citizen Certificate.
+Successful applicants (and their dependents) may reside in the Cayman Islands for a period of up to 24 months under an exemption from the immigration and work permit requirements that would otherwise apply under Cayman’s immigration legislation.
 The applicant must be employed abroad and must not offer any goods or services to any person or entity in the Cayman Islands.
-Accordingly, we expect the programme to appeal to digital nomads who can work remotely.
+The programme has proved very appealing to digital nomads who can work remotely.
 The deadline for making the application is 31 October 2021 (or, if the regulations are extended, no later than two years before the new expiration date of the regulations).
 For the full text of our eAlert on this topic, click here.

 8. Implications for economic substance compliance and residency

-With respect to economic substance (ES) requirements, the DITC has acknowledged that COVID-19 may impact travel in 2020, which may in turn affect the ability of some entities to hold their board of directors meetings in Cayman during the year.
+With respect to economic substance (ES) requirements, the DITC has acknowledged that COVID-19 may impact travel, which may in turn affect the ability of some entities to hold their board of directors meetings in Cayman.
 The DITC has noted that the “directed and managed” requirement is only one element of the ES test, and whilst travel restrictions may be taken into consideration on a case-by-case basis when determining whether an entity has passed or failed the ES test, the DITC has been clear in pointing out that this consideration would impact on 2020 reports, which are due in 2021.
+Appleby considers it prudent for all entities in scope of the ES regime to carefully document their meetings and specify the challenges faced in addressing the “directed and managed” requirement.